 8. Armin van Buuren $17 million

 And tied for 9th and 10th highest paid EDM DJ/producers of 2013 are the very much recognizable faces of Kaskade and Skrillex.
 Strong numbers for a come back genre that has been around since the 80s but somewhat relatively outcasted.
 These staggering numbers make EDM, a multi billion dollar industry as well as one of the highest grossing genres of this day in age.
+Check out a Soundcloud Music Downloader to listen to some of their chart-topping hits.

 Besides all that peace, love, unity and respect that these artists help spread, they get to go home with a nice pay day along with it.
 Talk about feeling good about your job at the end of the day.
 No doubt that 2014 will be the coming of age for true electronic dance music scene, but in a world that runs on money, lets wait and see who will take the jackpot home at the end of this promising year.